laravel-enso/charts/README.md

 This package is a server-side data builder for [Chart.js](http://www.chartjs.org), with a VueJS component for the frontend.
 It works best with AdminLte.

+### Details
+- It supports Bar, Bubble, Line, Pie and Radar charts
+- It creates properly formatted data structures, specific for each supported type of chart from a given data-set
+- The colors used are configurable through the publishable config file

 ### Installation

 1. Add `LaravelEnso\Chart\ChartServiceProvider::class` to your providers list in `config/app.php`.